-We begin our analysis from the experiment that incorporates only standard ocean biogeochemistry as described in Brovkin et al. (2007) (Fig. 9).
+We begin our analysis from the experiment that incorporates only standard ocean biogeochemistry as described in Brovkin et al. (2007) (Fig. 8).
 This experiment does not include effect of terrestrial carbon cycle.
-In this configuration, the model is able to explain only about 45 ppm of $CO_2$ reduction during glacial cycles.
+In this configuration, the model is able to explain only about 40 ppm of CO2 reduction during glacial cycles.
 Note that this experiment accounts for changes in the ocean volume by ca. 3% and corresponding changes in the total biogeochemical inventories including salinity.
-These volume changes are often neglected in simulations with 3-dimensional ocean models (e.g. Heinze et al. 2016), although in our simulations they counteract to glacial $CO_2$ drawdown by ca. 12 ppm.
-Without the effect of ocean volume reduction, the

-- 5 combination of physical processes and carbonate chemistry can explain of up to 57 ppm at the LGM and 38 ppm during the entire 400 kyr time interval (see Table 2).
-This is consistent with the resent results by Buchanam et al. (2016) and Kobayashi et al. (2015).
-Note that simulated changes in silicate weathering and its impact on atmospheric $CO_2$ are small as have been shown already in Brovkin et al. (2012). - Accounting for the land carbon changes does not help to explain the CO2 concentration changes, since terrestrial carbon contains by ca. 350 Gt less carbon at the LGM compared to the pre-industrial state.
-This reduces the glacial-interglacial CO2 difference by 10-15 ppm comparing to the ocean-only experiment (Fig. 9b).
-Enabling of parameterization for the iron fertilization effect in the Southern Ocean results in additional glacial CO2 drawdown of up to 30 ppm (22 ppm at the LGM), mostly towards the end of each glacial cycle which is related to the chosen parameterization for the dust deposition rate (Fig. 9c).
-This value is rather close to that reported by Lambert et al. (2015).
-With all these processes considered in our previous - 15 study by Brovkin et al. (2012), we are still short of ca. 25 ppm to explain the full magnitude of glacial-interglacial variability.
+These volume changes are often neglected in simulations with 3-dimensional ocean models (e.g. Heinze et al. 2016), although in our simulations they counteract to glacial CO2 drawdown by up to 20 ppm.
+Accounting for the land carbon changes does not help to explain the CO2 concentration changes, since terrestrial carbon contains by ca. 350 Gt carbon less at the LGM compared to the pre-industrial state.
+This reduces the glacial-interglacial CO2 difference by 10-20 ppm comparing to the ocean-only experiment (Fig. 8b).
+Enabling of parameterization for the iron fertilization effect in the Southern Ocean results in additional glacial CO2 drawdown of up to 30 ppm, mostly towards the end of each glacial cycle which is related to the chosen parameterization for the dust deposition rate (Fig. 8c).
+With all these processes considered in our previous study by Brovkin et al. (2012), we are still short of ca. 20 ppm to explain the full magnitude of glacial-interglacial variability.